The 3 Best Cheap Toasters of 2025

 0

 If you're looking for a new toaster, you'll find plenty of high-end options offering all kinds of features, like touchscreens and settings for gluten-free bread.
-Thrifty shoppers might wonder if it's worth investing in a more versatile toaster oven instead.
-However, while higher-end models often offer useful extra features, paying extra doesn't reliably get you a better, faster toasting performance.
-We've also found that slot toasters are still the way to go for efficient, even toasting, as most toaster ovens do it much more slowly.
-In other words, you won't miss out on much by getting a cheap, basic slot toaster.
+However, while higher-end models often include these quality-of-life upgrades, paying extra doesn't reliably get you a better, faster toasting performance.
+In other words, you won't miss out on much by opting for something more affordable.
+Thrifty shoppers might wonder if it's worth investing in a more versatile toaster oven instead, but we've found that slot toasters are still the way to go for efficient, even toasting.

 We've tested 20 toasters, and below, you'll find our recommendations for the best cheap options.
 If you're curious about what more money will buy, check out our recommendations for the best toasters.
 If you also want to heat hashbrowns or frozen pizzas and don't mind waiting a little longer for your toast, you might find what you're looking for on our list of the best small toaster ovens.